Mobilegeddon: Is It All About The Money?

 Mobilegeddon: are you mobile friendly?

 Understandably any major change in the rankings causes some concern, especially with smaller businesses that primarily rely on Google for their traffic.
-Brands that have no mobile optimization appear to have been effected.
-For example, Search Engine Watch found that Ryanair’s desktop only site performs poorly in Google’s tool and their search results have suffered.
+Brands that have no mobile optimization appear to have been affected.
+For example, Search Engine Watch found that Ryanair’s desktop-only site performs poorly in Google’s tool and their search results have suffered.